district09/check_ms_win_disk_load/README.md

-# Nagios plugin to check Microsoft Windows 2008 or higher scheduled tasks
+# Nagios plugin to check disk load on a Microsoft Windows host.

 ### Idea

-Check MS Windows disk load by using Powershell to get all disk load related counters from Windows Performance Manager
+Check MS Windows disk load by using Powershell to get all disk load related counters from Windows Performance Manager, computing averages for all gathered samples and calculating read / write rate, number of reads / writes, read / write latency and read / write queue length.

 ### Status

-Testing.
-Plugin confirmed to work, but could contain small bugs.
+Production ready.

 ### How To

-Please check http://outsideit.net/check_ms_win_disk_load for more information on how to use this plugin.
+Please visit http://outsideit.net/check-ms-win-disk-load for more information on how to use this plugin.

 ### Help

-If happen to find a bug, please create an issue on GitHub.
-Please include console's output and reproduction step in your bug report.
+In case you find a bug or have a feature request, please make an issue on GitHub.

 ### On Nagios Exchange